WTW-IM/es-components/packages/es-components/src/components/controls/buttons/Button.md

 ## Button sizes

-Including a size will set buttons to a specific size
+Including a `size` will set buttons to a specific size.
+Use `hasMinWidth` to apply a preset minimum width to buttons (note the small buttons in this example).

 ```
 const wrapperStyle = {